 The transition to Epic is a significant change.
 All employees who will use the new system will be trained and receive the necessary tools to prepare for the transition.
 Employees who are not impacted directly by the change can still contribute to its success by supporting their colleagues and NYP, Columbia, and Weill Cornell Medicine through this time.

-A comprehensive training program will be developed to ensure that all users have the necessary knowledge and skill for a successful transition.
-After completing training, employees should become comfortable with the new system and appreciate how it can make their roles easier and enhance patient care.
-More information about training schedules will be provided at the appropriate time.
+A comprehensive training program has been developed to ensure that all users have the necessary knowledge and skill for a successful transition.
+After completing training, employees will become comfortable with the new system and appreciate how it can make their roles easier and enhance patient care.
+More information about training can be found on the

 Epic will replace a number of systems, including the inpatient electronic medical record and practice management systems at NewYork-Presbyterian, Weill Cornell Medicine, and Columbia, and the outpatient and professional billing systems at NYP and Columbia.
-We are still determining which of the many smaller systems will be replaced by Epic's integrated platform of clinical and business functions.
 Epic's single system will help us realize economies of efficiency and scale as well as our ultimate goal of enhancing the patient experience and improving patient care and safety.
+Systems that remain after the Epic go-live will be thoroughly tested to ensure they are compatible and will continue to work with Epic.

-Decisions still have to be made on how best to preserve the legacy clinical and financial data, which is important for continuity of care, billing, research, and other activities.
-Additionally, preparing our existing electronic medical record and practice management systems will be an important part of the pre-rollout process.
+We are using Harmony Health Data Archiver to preserve the legacy clinical and financial data, which is important for continuity of care, billing, research, and other activities.
+More information about Harmony can be found

 As we move down the road to Epic, we will need to balance our current needs with our vision for the future.
 Current initiatives will need to be reassessed on a case-by-case basis.
 For example, we will need to consider whether an initiative will work with Epic or if we need to shift course.
-Some projects may be deemed unnecessary because Epic already has the desired functionality.
-As we move closer to go live, we may need to put initiatives on hold to focus efforts on implementing Epic.
+Some projects may be deemed unnecessary because Epic already has the desired functionality and we may need to put initiatives on hold to focus efforts on implementing Epic.

 The best place to get information is through this website, which will be continually updated to ensure you have the most up-to-date information on EpicTogether.